 ReactNoop.render(

-await expect(async () => {
+<div><Outer /></div>,);await expect(async () => {await waitForAll([]);

 }).toErrorDev([

 'Inner: Support for defaultProps will be removed from memo components in a future major release.
-Use JavaScript default parameters instead.',
+Use JavaScript default parameters instead.',]);

-await expect(async () => {
+// Mountawait expect(async () => {ReactNoop.render(

-<Outer inner="2" middle="3" outer="4" />
+<div><Outer inner="2" middle="3" outer="4" /></div>,);await waitForAll([]);

 }).toErrorDev([

-await expect(async () => {
+// Updateawait expect(async () => {ReactNoop.render(

-<Outer inner={false} middle={false} outer={false} />
+<div><Outer inner={false} middle={false} outer={false} /></div>,);await waitForAll([]);

 }).toErrorDev([